Branch out from the same overcrowded summer destinations with our guide to the best alternative beach holidays.Read more...

 Malta, unsurprisingly, has a Mediterranean-island climate, with hot dry summers and mild damp winters with occasional chilly winds.
 The temperature rarely rises above the mid-30s (°C) or falls below the high single figures.
-It hasn’t snowed here since 1962, and before that 1905, although there was a massive hailstorm in the unusually hard, wet winter of 2011/12.
+It hasn’t officially snowed here since 1962 (a few flakes were reported in 2014 but it wasn't regarded as a proper snowfall), and before that 1905, although there was a massive hailstorm in the unusually hard, wet winter of 2011/12.
 Even frost tends not to touch Malta.
 Rain is extremely rare in summer, reasonably frequent in winter.
 Spring is drier than autumn but can be made colder by wind.

 Malta enjoys some 300 days of sunshine a year and doesn’t have a closed season (except in Comino) so you can visit at any time.
-The weather does, of course, vary through the year and can get wet and windy as well as quite chilly in winter.
+The weather does, of course, vary through the year and can get wet and windy, and occasionally chilly in winter.
 The best time to visit depends largely on what you want to do.

 Winter is generally mild and can be warm and sunny.
 Even in winter there is an average of five hours sunshine a day.
 There are, however, significant patches of cold wind and rain.
 When it is very windy and the sea boils up (which can be great to watch), ferries may stop running, though rarely for more than a few hours.
 Even in January (the coldest month) average daylight temperatures are 9–14°C. The cooler months are generally OK for sightseeing, but not, of course, for swimming.
 Accommodation is much cheaper than in summer, except over Christmas and New Year, when – although Malta is not busy – prices rise dramatically.